quwetz/js-webconsole/docs/README.md

 ## How it works

 js-WebConsole is designed to be used as a single-page application.
-The users interact with it by either writing commands to the console or pressing buttons that write the commands for them.
-The framework provides some basic commands for help, setting colors/fontsize, run a console app, process an image to ascii...
+The users interact with it by either writing commands to the console or by pressing buttons which write the commands for them.
+The framework provides some basic commands for help, setting colors/fontsize, run a console app, process an image to ascii, ...

 More commands can easily be integrated by writing them in their own .js file, calling the public method *registerCommand()* from the commands module and importing your file in your main script.
 See @ */EXAMPLE-main.js* */plugins/img.js* .